Sign up for new alerts!

 I’ve previously discussed J.P.
 Getty and his great museums on this blog and today would like to focus on the first of his museums, the Getty Villa in Malibu.

 While he was despised by many during his lifetime, J.P.
 Getty has left the world a wonderful legacy.
 Getty was one of the world’s first billionaires who, like Bill Gates, was the richest man in the world during his time.
 Getty, an unpleasant but highly successful businessman, was a passionate collector of antiquities and art.
 Collecting art became the center of his life.
-His view towards his hobby is summarized by his quote, “The beauty one can find in art is one of the pitifully few real and lasting products of …
+His view towards his hobby is summarized by his quote, “The beauty one can find in art is one of the pitifully few real and lasting …